Ogochi/Communicator/README.md

 # Features
   * Allows you to send messages to different people based on their IP address and port.
   * Works asynchronously
-  * Keeps live history of your chats
+  * Keeps live history of your messages